tikisailor/expert-solidity-bootcamp/Homework6/README.md

 offset := keccak256(0, 0x40)
 }
 ```
---> It creates a unique storage location used to store spending allowance for account&spender as keccak256(account+0x1000, spender)
+--> It creates a unique storage location used to store spending allowance for account&spender at keccak256(account+0x1000, spender)